328: No Such Thing As A Romantic Lollipop

 He would let his ice cream sellers go on a Sunday, but he said that they would only let them do it if they went to church in the morning and it was under his supervision.

-So they had to go to church with him in the morning, and if they did, then they could sell the ice creams in the afternoon.
+So they had to go to church with him in the morning.
+And if they did, then they could sell the ice creams in the afternoon.

 Wow.

 And just a little ice cream news story I found in the process of this.
+In 2018, a man called Mr.

 Tickle was arrested for threatening an ice cream van owner with a samurai sword while high on cocaine.